norweeg/self-hosted-docker-server-templates/README.md

 * Register for [DuckDNS](https://www.duckdns.org/) and have your subdomain name and token ready
 * Forwarded ports 80 and 443 through your router to your host machine
+* Read through and get a basic understanding of the configuration options in every .yaml file you intend to use
 * Replaced **ALL** placeholder values with your desired configuration following the model of the placeholder in all docker-compose .yaml files you intend to use and in ./configs/traefik.toml
 * Made any other changes to the configuration of a service in a docker-compose .yaml file that you desire e.g. changing the domains to a custom domain that is not a subdomain of duckdns.org
 * If using Docker for Windows, you must comment out all Linux/Mac specific lines in all docker-compose .yaml files you intend to use and un-comment all Windows-specific lines.
 To help you spot them, I have used ### to designate comments in lines you will need to change.